Enterprise design fundamentals: from definition to impacts

 Hung-Hsiang is the Senior Design Director at Eli Lilly and Head of Lilly Design Labs with 15+ years of management experience.
 With 25 industry-leading employees and contractors under his guidance, his expertise helps to pioneer innovative solutions with top global design agencies to develop physical and digitally-regulated medical devices for patients and healthcare providers.

-Defining enterprise design fundamentals Rlhkbapm
+Defining enterprise design fundamentals Raoq5pb5m

 Jenny Goh